odrling/peony-twitter/docs/adv_usage/session.rst

 ================================

-If you use aiohttp to make requests on other websites you can pass on the :class:`aiohttp.ClientSession` object to the :class:`PeonyClient` on initialisation as the `session` argument.
+If you use aiohttp to make requests on other websites you can pass on the :class:`aiohttp.ClientSession` object to the :class:`~peony.client.PeonyClient` on initialisation as the `session` argument.

 .. code-block:: python